 - How well police forces were recording crimes varied across the 43 forces audited.
 Some showed excellent practices whereas others did not.

-- Violent and sexual offenses found to be less likely to be recorded than other types of crime.
+- Violent and sexual offenses were found to be less likely to be recorded than other types of crime.
 On average 25% of sexual offenses and 33% of violent crime reported to the police every year is not being recorded as a crime.

-- Mistakes in crime recording were also found, where crimes had been recorded accurately initially but they were then removed from the system as a ‘no-crime’*.
+- Mistakes in crime recording were also found, where crimes had been recorded accurately initially but were then removed from the system as a ‘no-crime’*.
 In 3246 cases where a crime had been canceled from the system and marked as no crime, 1 in 5 was an incorrect decision and a crime had in fact occurred.

 - When a reported crime had been marked as a no-crime, the victims of that crime were not always informed.
 In over 25% of these cases, the victim had not been told indicating that victims of crimes still think their cases are being investigated when in fact they are not.

 - This error, however, represents only 4% of all the crimes recorded and classified, with the correct decisions on crime recording being made 96% of the time.

 - Looking at why so many decisions in this regard are being made incorrectly, the audit found 39% of the 8600 officers and staff asked who had responsibility for making crime-recording decisions, said that pressures for time and performance were influencing these decisions.

 - There are clear guidelines and rules in place for the correct, stable, and consistent recording of crimes by the police.
-The mistakes and failures found in this audit have been attributed mainly to problems within leadership and supervision of officers and staff and poor understanding and knowledge of the rules which are in place.
+The mistakes and failures found in this audit have been attributed mainly to problems within the leadership and supervision of officers and staff and poor understanding and knowledge of the rules which are in place.

 - Recommendations for standard training for all officers and staff who are involved with crime recording and computerized systems have been made.